MetaStar20/Ag-grid-python-crud/README.md

 ## Available Scripts

 In the project directory, first you can run DataAPI directory:
+By using fastAPI and Ag-grid, users can create, update, read, delete about 1M data from MongoDB and MySQL.

 ### `source ./venv/Scripts/activate`
 ### `python -m uvicorn main:app --reload`